ataiva-software/vertex/docs/user-guide/concepts.md

-# Eden DevOps Suite - Core Concepts
+# Vertex DevOps Suite - Core Concepts

-## What is Eden?
+## What is Vertex?

-**Eden** is a unified DevOps and productivity platform designed to create a _perfect, pristine_ environment for developers and operations teams.
+**Vertex** is a unified DevOps and productivity platform designed to create a _perfect, pristine_ environment for developers and operations teams.
 It combines secrets management, infrastructure automation, task orchestration, monitoring, and workflow automation into a single, integrated suite.

 ## Core Philosophy

-Inspired by the Garden of Eden — a symbol of purity, simplicity, and ideal conditions — Eden aims to deliver:
+Inspired by the Garden of Vertex — a symbol of purity, simplicity, and ideal conditions — Vertex aims to deliver:

 ### 🌱 Seamless Developer Experience
 - **Zero friction onboarding**: Get started in minutes, not hours